 Arminius had lost another battle but not the war.
 Roman casualties were severe, the legionaries and auxiliaries were worn out and their supplies were in all likelihood nearly exhausted.
 Disaster struck on the sea voyage home, a storm wreaking havoc on both ships and troops.
 Even so, Germanicus was able to muster enough troops to inflict a terror campaign upon the Chatti and Marsi.

-Arminius thrives to become King
+Arminius Strives to Become King

 Arminius now held sway over much of Germania, his only rival was Maroboduus, King of the Marcomanni.
-According to Tacitus, "the title of king rendered Maroboduus hated among his countrymen, while Arminius was regarded with favor as the champion of freedom" (Tacitus, The Annals, II.
+According to Tacitus, "the title of king rendered Maroboduus hated among his countrymen, while Arminius was regarded with favor as the champion of freedom" (Tacitus, Annals, II.
 88).
 As a result, the Langobardi and Semnones went over from Maroboduus to Arminius.
 Inguiomerus, however, joined Maroboduus.

 Both Arminius and Maroboduus assembled their armies to meet in battle.
 In a pre-battle speech, Arminius boasted of his victory over the legions and called Maroboduus a traitor.
 Maroboduus, in turn, bragged that he held off Tiberius’ legions, though in truth they had been diverted by the Pannonian rebellion.
 Maroboduus also falsely claimed that it was Inguiomerus who had brought about Arminius’ victories.
 Both armies deployed and fought in Roman fashion, with units keeping to their standards, following orders, and keeping forces in reserve.
-After a hard fought battle it was Maroboduus who fled to the hills.
+After a hard-fought battle, it was Maroboduus who fled to the hills.
 His lands beset by other tribes, Maroboduus found asylum in Rome.

 Arminius now had no rival in Germania.
 However, many tribesmen resented any authority and Arminius' ambitions to be their king.
 In 19 AD a Chatti chief came to Rome offering to poison Arminius.
 Rome refused, telling the chief that Rome took vengeance in battle and not by "treason or in the dark" (Tacitus, Annals, II.
 88).
-Later that year, after tribal in-fighting that raged back and forth, Arminius was killed after being betrayed by his relatives.
+Later that year, after tribal infighting that raged back and forth, Arminius was killed after being betrayed by his relatives.
 Tacitus left a poignant tribute to Arminius:

 He was unmistakably the liberator of Germany.
 Challenger of Rome - not in its infancy, like kings and commanders before him, but at the height of its power - he had fought undecided battles, and never lost a war...
 To this day, the tribes sing of him.
-(Tacitus, The Annals, II.
+(Tacitus, Annals, II.
 88)

 As a military leader, Arminius showed intelligence, bravery, and charisma.
 He understood both the limitations and advantages of his own men and of his enemy.
 Arminius made skillful use of local terrain to defeat what was a superior trained and equipped enemy.
 Arminius also used his Roman training to improve the battlefield tactics of his own troops.
 In battle, he personally led attacks and was able to unite the tribes even after suffering tactical defeats.
 Arminius’ victory in the Teutoburg forest and his resistance to Germanicus kept the Germanic tribes free of Roman dominion.
 Centuries later, their freedom would make possible the emergence of the nations of Germany, France, and England.